deveshsangwan/cricketScoreApi/README.md

 After setting up the project, you can run the tests to ensure everything is working as expected.
 Follow these steps:

-1. Run the test command: `npm run test`
+1. Run the test command: `pnpm test`

 This command will run the test suite for the project.

-2. If you want to check the code coverage of your tests, you can run: `npm run test:coverage`
+2. If you want to check the code coverage of your tests, you can run: `pnpm test:coverage`

 This command will run the tests and generate a coverage report.